BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Unarmed

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **River-daughter** `PASSIVE` - Goldberry treats all kinds of terrain as Open Ground and always treats the result of any Climb, Leap, Jump and Swim Tests as a 6.
+- **River-daughter** `PASSIVE`

+Goldberry treats all kinds of terrain as Open Ground and always treats the result of any Climb, Leap, Jump and Swim Tests as a 6.
 Goldberry cannot be targeted by any abilities, special rules, Magical Powers, Brutal Power Attacks or shooting attacks, either friendly or enemy.
 This means that any Magical Powers that would target Goldberry will automatically be resisted, even if they would target multiple models.
 If Goldberry is hit by a missile weapon as a result of a failed In The Way Test, the shot will automatically disappear and have no effect.
 Goldberry does not have a Control Zone.
 Enemy models cannot Move into base contact with Goldberry for any reason, unless Goldberry's controlling player explicitly allows it.
 If a model would be forced into base contact with Goldberry, then they will stop just before moving into base contact.
 Goldberry may Charge enemy models as normal, and her side will automatically win any Combat that Goldberry is involved in; however, when they do, friendly models may not make Strikes in that Combat.
 Goldberry may never carry Objectives under any circumstances and may never be chosen in Scenarios that require a player to choose a specific Hero model.

-- **Goldberry is waiting** `PASSIVE` - Goldberry may only be included in your Army if it includes Tom Bombadil.
+- **Goldberry is waiting** `PASSIVE`

+Goldberry may only be included in your Army if it includes Tom Bombadil.
 Goldberry must give up a Will Point during the End Phase of any turn in which she was Engaged in Combat.
 Should Goldberry be reduced to 0 Will Points, or if there are no friendly models on the board other than herself and/or Tom Bombadil, then she will simply wander off back to her homestead.
 Remove Goldberry as a casualty.

-- **Sing a Jolly Song (Goldberry)** `ACTIVE` - At any point during her Activation, Goldberry may spend a Will Point to sing one of the songs listed below to gain the relevant effect.
+- **Sing a Jolly Song (Goldberry)** `ACTIVE`

+At any point during her Activation, Goldberry may spend a Will Point to sing one of the songs listed below to gain the relevant effect.
 Goldberry may sing any number of these songs during her Activation, and may sing each of these songs as many times as she wishes during her Activation unless otherwise stated.
 Every time Goldberry sings a song it will cost her a Will Point.
 "Supper is Ready" - Choose a friendly model within 6" of Goldberry.
 The chosen model immediately regains a single Wound lost earlier in the battle.
 A model may only be chosen by this song once per turn.
 "Have Peace Now" - Choose an enemy model within 6" of Goldberry.
 The chosen model may not be Activated during their player's Activation Phase this turn, but may otherwise act normally in all other Phases.
 This song may only be sung once per turn.
 "Heed no Nightly Noises" - Choose a friendly model within 6" of Goldberry.
 Until the end of the turn, the chosen model automatically passes any Courage Tests it is required to take.
 Additionally, if the chosen model Charges an enemy model, the chosen model will increase their Fight Value by 1 until the End Phase of the turn.
 A model may only be chosen by this song once per turn.

 </div>